Artificial Intelligence. It seems like everyone’s talking about it.

 Analysing data

-AI has long been used in the planning and evaluation stages to analyse press coverage and social media conversations to gain insights into what people are saying about a brand, product, or service.
+AI has long been used in planning and evaluation to analyse press coverage and social media conversations to gain insights into what people are saying about a brand, product, or service.

-The latest AI tools have the entire World Wide Web as their data set.
-This information can be used to create more effective PR campaigns, as it helps companies understand their target audience's preferences and opinions.
+The latest AI tools have the entirety of the internet (in every language) at their disposal.
+This can be used to create more effective PR campaigns, as it helps companies understand their target audience's preferences and opinions.

 Testing parameters

-Some clients have started deploying AI chatbots not only for customers, but also for handling media enquiries with the ability to provide information to journalists and other stakeholders immediately.
+Some of our clients have tried deploying AI chatbots not only for customers, but also for handling media enquiries with the ability to provide information to journalists and other stakeholders immediately.

 While this works for generic enquiries, it can be frustrating when it fails to provide what’s wanted and on occasion can even backfire, for example in the event of a crisis.